stellar/stellar-protocol/core/cap-concurrent-txs.md

-`TransactionV1Envelope` to not only the next sequence number of its `sourceAccount`, but also zero (`0`), if its `ledgerBounds` is set to a non-zero value and limits the transaction to being valid only for two or less ledgers.
+`TransactionV1Envelope` to not only the next sequence number of its `sourceAccount`, but also zero (`0`), if its `ledgerBounds` is set to a non-zero value and limits the transaction to being valid only for two or less ledgers, and if it has a memo set.

-A transaction submitted will be valid only if, for a next ledger `n`:
+A transaction submitted will be valid only if had a memo set and, for a next ledger `n`:
 - `ledgerBounds` `minLedger` set to `n-1`, `maxLedger` is set to `n`, and its hash was not included in `n-1`'s transaction set.
 - `ledgerBounds` `minLedger` set to `n`, and `maxLedger` set to `n` or `n+1`.

+A transaction submitted with a `seqNum` of zero but whose memo is not set, is rejected with `TransactonResultCode` `txMISSING_MEMO`.

 A transaction submitted with a `seqNum` of zero that does not satisfy the `ledgerBounds` requirements is rejected with